-The OU Extended Campus College of Professional and Continuing Studies is pioneering nontraditional education and offering a course that will prepare students to become Registered Behavior Technicians (RBTs).
-As part of the Lifespan Care Administration degree program, the 8-week course offers the most manageable way for students to become qualified healthcare providers working with people with disabilities.
+The College of Professional and Continuing Studies (PACS) is pioneering nontraditional education and offering a course that will prepare students to become Registered Behavior Technicians (RBTs).
+As part of the Lifespan Care Administration degree program, the eight-week course offers the most manageable way for students to become qualified healthcare providers working with people with disabilities.

 “A lot of people have been doing this for many years without any training, without any specifics,” according to Annie Baghdayan, Director of the National Center for Disability Education and Training (NCDET).
 “This course teaches them from the competency that was created by the Behavior Analyst Certification Board (BACB).”

-Unlike other courses of this type, the RBT class at OU Extended Campus is available 100 percent online.
+Unlike other courses of this type, the PACS RBT class is available 100% online.
 This format makes it more manageable for adults who want to become certified but cannot afford time away from work to do so.

 “It is a basic toolkit to help care providers in any setting understand patient behavior and give them the tools to work with people with disabilities.”